Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 It looks like this is responsible for constructing the POST data and sending a request to `ordinary_login()`.
-I've elided the bits afterwards because they just fall back to the out-of-band and one-time-pad logins, and we don't really care about that for now.
+I've elided the bits afterwards because they just fall back to the out-of-band and one-time-pad logins.

 If you squint at `append_post()` calls in the previous snippet, you'll see that we're constructing the key-value pairs to submit a HTML form.

-At this point we actually know enough to start sending login requests to the LastPass API.
+At this point we actually know enough to start sending login requests to the LastPass API!

 I'm going to use the HTTP client from the [`reqwest`][reqwest] crate for this.
 As well as having nice things like connection pooling, `async`, TLS,